 In step 2 you can choose the assessment details.
 Choose the name, key stage, subject, how you will mark, and the mark type.
 These settings will impact which students are assessed and where you can input marks from.

-- Curriculum tier - Select a specific key stage to only assess students in that key stage, or select Mixed to assess multiple key stages (e.g. if you wanted to assess year 9s and year 11s).
+- Key Stage - Select a specific key stage to only assess students in that key stage, or select Mixed to assess multiple key stages (e.g. if you wanted to assess year 9s and year 11s).

 - Marking strategy - Choose Single mark to record one stand-alone mark for each student, or choose One mark per course to collect multiple marks for each student, for each course they are enrolled in (you will be able to select the specific courses later on).